 Pupils included Sadamasa; Sadaharu; Nobuhiro; Konobu I; Konobu II.

-* Note on the Konobu geimei: Beginning with Sadanobu II, artists of the Hasegawa lineage all began their careers with the geimei Konobu, as follows:
+* Note on the Konobu geimei: Beginning with Sadanobu II, artists of the Hasegawa lineage all used the geimei Konobu, as follows:

-- Sadanobu II started as Konobu I, working in a style much like his father, Sadanobu I.
+- Sadanobu II started as Konobu I (until 1875), working in a style much like his father, Sadanobu I.

 - Konobu II, younger brother of Konobu I, designed very few works and died in 1886 at age 20, never taking the Sadanobu geimei.